 We began an round of Exceed and Banamine and let her rest.
 She drank gallons of water and as she ate her “draft safe” diet (low sugar, low starch and high fat) I could hear her teeth grinding and knocking against each other; it was painful to watch (and hear).
 I left for the evening to allow her to settle in.
 The following day I brought her a fly sheet (bright pink :)).
 I groomed her and she began to fall asleep.
 I put ointment on her raw nose, and sprayed her with fly spray.
 As I went to put on her flysheet, her skepticism was evident.
 I could tell she had never worn a blanket, or maybe she was skeptical of the color… but she allowed me to put the sheet over her skinny body.
 As I finished for the evening and said goodbye, she looked at me, straight in my eyes, and I could see that she knew the rest of her days would be carefree.

 I took about a week to get to know her and think long and hard about what to call her.
 I thought about the small details I knew about her past… 17 years as an Amish workhorse.
-She was likely not cared for since they shipped her off to a slaughter auction after her years of service.
+They shipped her off to a slaughter auction after her years of service.
 She was worn and ragged but still strong and relatively healthy.

 I decided on the name Ottilie meaning strength in battle.
 Numerological, the Soul urge number is 11 which states that people with this number have a deep inner desire to inspire others in a higher cause.
 The name’s Expressive number is 9 and states that those with this name tend to be compassionate, intuitive and highly sensitive, but also have magnetic personalities and serve humanity.
 How fitting, her strength during her battle (workhorse to slaughter auction) lead her to me…still strong and able but worn and haggard.
 The other reason I chose the name Ottilie was due to my late aunt, MaryJane.
 Maryjane passed in the late 1990’s tragically.
 She loved animals and was the reason I began my journey with horses as a child.
 She had a dog named, Tilly, which is the perfect nickname from Ottilie.